Pluglug/clean-animation-preview/README.md

 2. In Blender, go to Edit > Preferences > Add-ons
 3. Click "Install" and select the downloaded zip file
 4. Enable the addon by checking the checkbox

+*Note: Additional options and adjustments may be added based on user feedback.*